Note: Files are in Adobe (PDF) format.

 Please download the free Adobe Acrobat Reader to view these documents.

-Income tax expense increased to $52.1 million in 2013 from $14.3 million in 2012 mainly due to higher expenses not deductible for tax purposes and non-availability for group relief of the losses incurred by certain overseas subsidiaries.
+Income tax expense increased 718% to $20.8 million in Q1 2014 from $2.5 million in Q1 2013 mainly due to higher operating profit subject to tax, non-availability for group relief of losses incurred by certain overseas subsidiaries as well as a tax charge from the revaluation of the deferred tax assets recorded by certain overseas subsidiaries.

 Financial position review

-Revenue recorded in 2013 was contributed by the Group's latest private condominium development Eight Riversuites whereas revenue recorded in 2012 was in relation to the resale of apartment units from a completed project.
+Revenue recorded in Q1 2014 of $97.5 million related to the progressive revenue recognition from the property sales at Eight Riversuites.
 The executive condominium development project currently undertaken by the Group, Austville Residences is accounted for based on completion of construction (COC) method.
-This project is expected to be completed in H1 2014.
-Operating profit before interest increased 85% to $3.7 million in 2013 from $2.0 million in 2012 mainly in line with the increase in revenue, as well as due to the write back of excess cost provisions on completed projects.
+This project has obtained temporary occupation permit in April 2014.
+Operating profit before interest increased to $5.9 million in Q1 2014 from $0.03 million in Q1 2013 mainly due to the recognition of development profits from Eight Riversuites.

 Property Rental & Services

 Revenue increased 18% to $56.1 million in Q1 2014 from $47.4 million in Q1 2013 mainly due to rental contribution from UE BizHub EAST, Park Avenue Changi, UE BizHub TOWER and UE BizHub WEST.
 Operating profit before interest increased 54% to $20.3 million in Q1 2014 from $13.2 million in Q1 2013 mainly due to higher revenue.